MicrosoftDocs/msteams-docs/msteams-platform/concepts/design/plan-to-monetize.md

 ---
 title: Plan to monetize your app
-description: Plan to monetize your Microsoft Teams app and also understand the best monetization options for global visibility. ms.topic: conceptual ms.localizationpriority: high ms.author: surbhigupta
+description: Plan to monetize your Teams app such as subscription, in-app purchase, free trails, test preview, and understand the best monetization options for global visibility. ms.topic: conceptual ms.localizationpriority: high ms.author: surbhigupta